dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

     the other language groups
   - this only effects irl/p2p conversations, but today most information is refracted across multiple languages
+  - there is less information diffusion from japanese/chinese to english than from english to japanese/chinese
+    - this is because there are less channels for information to diffuse through (i.e. there are less english-speaking people literate in japanese/chinese than vice versa and so the information flow is slightly assymetric)
+  - information discoverability is fragmented at the language level on the internet.
+    - i.e. your google query for an english word is not going to pull up pages containing the french and chinese language equivalents for that concept (that is, unless those pages used SEO techniques)

 - narrative of american interventionalist foreign policy as being evil, self-serving and (etc..)